<

 How dangerous is K2 compared to Everest?

 K2 is meaningfully more dangerous than Everest across every measurable dimension.
 Historically, approximately one in four successful K2 summiters has died on the mountain — a fatality-to-summit ratio roughly seven times higher than Everest’s.
-Modern commercial K2 operations have improved the base rate substantially through better weather forecasting, fixed rope infrastructure, and oxygen protocols, but the mountain remains fundamentally more dangerous than any other 8,000-meter peak.
+Modern commercial K2 operations have improved the base rate meaningfully through better weather forecasting, fixed rope infrastructure, and oxygen protocols.
+The mountain remains fundamentally more dangerous than any other 8,000-meter peak.
 Climbers attempting commercial K2 in 2026 should expect fatality risk meaningfully higher than Everest even with top-tier operators.
-This is not a problem operator selection can fully solve — it’s a feature of K2’s terrain, weather, and the Bottleneck couloir below the summit.
+The danger is not a problem operator selection can fully solve.
+It is a feature of K2’s terrain, weather, and the Bottleneck couloir below the summit.

 How much does it cost to climb K2 in 2026?